mjf1406/slotted-instant/README.md

 ## Change Log

+### 2025/12/13

+-   UX: added a toast to the app to inform the user when the browser zoom level changes
+-   UX: added zoom level settings in the settings page
+-   UX: slots can now be edited for the viewed week only
+-   BUG: the viewed slot is now correctly disabled instead of the current week's slot only

 ### 2025/11/11

 -   BUG: time slot action menu now correctly appears even when there are no classes in the slot